 On the 4th Business Day of each month, the Onshore TO shall invoice The Company the monthly amount communicated to it under 3.1.9.1.

-On the 15th of each month (unless such day is not a Business Day, in which case payment shall be provided on the next Business Day) The Company shall pay the Onshore TO the amount shown on the invoice issued to it by the Onshore TO in accordance with 3.1.9.2.
+On the 2nd Business Day immediately following the 14th of each month The Company shall pay the Onshore TO the amount shown on the invoice issued to it by the Onshore TO in accordance with 3.1.9.2.

 Reconciliation Process